 Mission 21's partner organisations work with people regardless of their origins, ethnicities and religions.
 Interfaith dialogue is a crucial factor in promoting peace.
 Peace work activities include numerous opportunities for encounters between individuals from different religious communities.

 Lifeline Compassionate Global Initiatives (LCGI), an interfaith NGO, is another of Mission 21's partner organisations in Nigeria.
-LCGI promotes access to education and vocational training for children and young people.
-In addition, this organisation offers interest-free loans and training in vocational skills to provide support for families impacted by the conflict.
+LCGI promotes access to education and vocational training for young adults and women.
+In addition, this organisation offers interest-free loans and craftman training to provide support for young adults and women impacted by various conflict.
+The partner church EYN is also very committed to improving educational opportunities.

 Healthcare is another area where the church is at work: Nigeria has the continent's largest number of people living with HIV.
 Our partner church is working to reduce the number of new infections and to improve living conditions for people with HIV.